collapsed-stacks/startups/questions/3058/launching-an-mvp-without-initial-data.md

 - tagged: `tech-company`, `mobile-apps`, `lean-startup`, `launch`, `chicken-egg`
 - score: 8

-<p>Supposing an app aiming to suggest meetings to some people.<br>
+Supposing an app aiming to suggest meetings to some people.
-One user can create a meeting, others can participate to it.</p>
+One user can create a meeting, others can participate to it.

-<p>I built an MVP, (even better than an MVP) and I'm about to launch my app on apple store. </p>
+I built an MVP, (even better than an MVP) and I'm about to launch my app on apple store.

-<p>My fear concerns the <strong>lack of initial data</strong>.<br>
+My fear concerns the **lack of initial data**.
-Indeed, the first users won't see any meetings and might wonder: "oh, there isn't such a traffic in this app, it should not be famous" => let's trash it.<br>
+Indeed, the first users won't see any meetings and might wonder: "oh, there isn't such a traffic in this app, it should not be famous" => let's trash it.
-Indeed, users don't really pay attention to the creation date of the app. </p>
+Indeed, users don't really pay attention to the creation date of the app.

-<p>Should I create some "faked" complete meetings, in order to show some data to the user acting as examples? </p>
+Should I create some "faked" complete meetings, in order to show some data to the user acting as examples?